palazzem/adk-toolkit/README.rst

 **DISCLAIMER**

-This toolkit aims to help beginners to be up and running with ADK 2012 without any difficulties.
+This toolkit helps beginners to be up and running with ADK 2012 without difficulties.
 If you have any ideas to improve this toolkit, go to ``contribution`` section.

 ADK toolkit exposes an ``AdkManager`` to manage ``UsbManager`` and ``UsbAccessory``.
 In this way